Qvatra/cucumberStepsGenerator/README.md

   }
 }
 ```
-output steps for the given configuration:
+Part of the output file for the given configuration:
 ```
 // action followUrl
 Then(/^I redirect to "([^"]+)"$/, (arg1) => {